-Everyone must complete the enrollment process by December 3, 2004.
-If you do not complete the enrollment process by the deadline, you will receive only basic life, accidental death and dismemberment, business travel accident and, for full-time employees, disability coverage.
+Everyone must complete the enrollment process by December 5, 2005.
+If you do not complete the enrollment process by the deadline, you will receive only basic life, basic accidental death and dismemberment, business travel accident and, for full-time employees, disability coverage.

-This means that effective January 1, 2005, all of your other current coverages will end and you will be enrolled for:
+This means that effective January 1, 2006, all of your other current coverages will end and you will be enrolled for:

-- No medical coverage, and you will forfeit the cash payment. - ★ No dental or vision coverage. - ※ No supplemental employee term life, dependent term life or optional AD&D coverage. - No tax-free reimbursement accounts.
+- No medical coverage, and you will forfeit the cash payment. - No dental or vision coverage. - No supplemental employee term life, dependent term life or optional AD&D coverage. - No flexible spending accounts.